maixnor/wu-quartz/content/semester 3/Corporate Goodness SF Presentation.md

 What's that?

 ---
-#### Agency Problem

 > An agency problem is a conflict of interest where one party, motivated by self-interest, is expected to act in another's best interest.
-In [corporate finance](https://www.investopedia.com/terms/c/corporatefinance.asp), an agency problem usually refers to a conflict of interest between a company's management and the company's stockholders.
+In [corporate finance](https://www.investopedia.com/terms/c/corporatefinance.asp), an agency problem usually refers to a conflict of interest between a company's management and the company's stockholders. [...]

 ---
 #### Agency Problem Examples